 Some riders would say that scooters like the Vespa 300 series can reach as high as 50,000 miles before needing major service.
 Others would say that your scooter can go beyond 100,000 + miles like the Honda Silverwing owner talked about on ADVRider.com.

-While brand doesn’t matter, there does seem to be evidence that the type of motorcycle here does matter.
+While the brand doesn’t matter, there does seem to be evidence that the type of motorcycle here does matter.
 Well, in terms of what type of scooter it is.
-Maxi-scooters seem to have more reports of the higher mileage limits.
+Maxi-scooters seem to have more reports of higher mileage limits, but I imagine they are ridden more than the 10-year-old 50cc scooter you just found for a sweet deal that only has 1,000 miles on it!

 Has the Scooter Had a Lot of Heavy Loads? or Ridden Hard?

-Ok, so most scooterists aren’t loading up a mattress or on adventure, off-road trails either, but they can be an aggressive rider pushing the scooter to its limit when accelerating at lights and the top end of its speed range when cruising around.
+Ok, so most scooterists aren’t loading up a mattress or on an adventure, or off-road trails either, but they can be aggressive riders pushing the scooter to its limit when accelerating at lights and the top end of its speed range when cruising around.

 This constant strain does impact how long the motor will last before an engine rebuild is required.